-(3) The applicant must give written notice of the grant to the owners of land covered by the claim.
+(4) The holder must give written notice of the grant to the owners of land covered by the claim.

-(4) The notice must be given within 28 days after the applicant receives notice of the grant.
+(5) The notice by the holder must be given within 28 days after the holder receives notice of the grant.

-Mining registrar may refer application for grant of mining claim to tribunal
+75 Mining registrar may refer application for grant of mining claim to tribunal

-75.(1) Despite section 74, the mining registrar may refer an application for the grant of a mining claim to the tribunal for determination and shall set a date therefor being not less than 7 days after that reference.
+(1) Despite section 74, the mining registrar may refer an application for the grant of a mining claim to the tribunal for determination and shall set a date therefor being not less than 7 days after that reference.